CMSgov/redhat-enterprise-linux-8-stig-baseline/Development_and_Testing.md

 2. AWS Environment

 You can either use standard AWS Profiles to configure your environment or use the standard AWS Environment variables to run the test suite.
-See: [AWS CLI Installation &amp; Configuration](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html "AWS CLI Install Guide")
+See: [AWS CLI Installation & Configuration](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html "AWS CLI Install Guide")

 - Use the `AWS_PROFILE` environment variable and AWS Credential Profiles to simplify testing on multiple AWS environments or segments.
-This will allow you to easily manage multiple sets of AWS Secrets and Access Keys with adjustments to a single variable.
+This will allow you to easily manage multiple sets of AWS secrets and access keys with adjustments to a single variable.
 (See: [AWS CLI and Profile Setup](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html "AWS CLI Profiles Setup"))

-## 1.6.
-Setting Up Your Environment
+## Setting Up Your Environment

 1. Set up your Ruby Version Management system.
 2. Install Ruby 3.1 or higher.
-3. Configure OpenSSL, Organization Certs, etc. for your environment and tooling.
+3. Configure OpenSSL, organization certificates, etc., for your environment and tooling.
 4. Set up your AWS CLI.
 5. Clone the repository.
 6. Obtain your [Harbor CLI Secret](https://registry1.dso.mil/harbor/projects "DSO Harbor Projects Page").